pyeventsourcing/eventsourcing/README.md

 an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.

-**Fast Forwarding** — Of entities to latest published event - used with snapshots and also when optimistic currency control exceptions are encountered.
+**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

-**Customizable Transcoding** — Between domain events and stored events - allows customization of database schemas when developing a custom stored event repositoriy.
+**Customizable Transcoding** — Between domain events and stored events, allows customization of database schemas when developing a custom stored event repositoriy.

-**Collections** — An object-oriented alternative to "joins" - used for modelling multiplicities of different kinds.
+**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

-**Time-Bucketed Logs** — Logged messages, and log readers - for writing and reading an indefinitely long stream of events in a scalable manner.
+**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.